 There is something about the work of Andreas Gursky that is instantly recognizable—a distinct style which is considered rare in photography.
 His work is dispassionately detached, non-political, and requires the viewer to formulate their own response.

-Andreas Gurksky’s artwork has been exhibited around the world and his latest show at the Hayward Gallery in London, in 2018, is a large retrospective featuring more than 70 works.
+Andreas Gursky’s artwork has been exhibited around the world and his latest show at the Hayward Gallery in London, in 2018, is a large retrospective featuring more than 70 works.
 He has also had large shows at the Museum Frieder Burda in Baden-Baden and perhaps most significantly a retrospective of his work at MoMA, New York which travelled on to the Centre Pompidou in Paris.
 He has been involved in two Venice Biennales in 1990 and 2004.
-Gursky’s work features in many of the world’s most high-profile exhibitions including MoMA in New York, and Tate Modern in London.
+Gursky’s work features in many of the world’s most high-profile museums including MoMA in New York, and Tate Modern in London.